TheJedis2020/arch_katas_2020/ADRs/Dedicated store for fast access meal-customer record.md

 ### Requirements

-* The smart fridge must support detection of meals taken by the customer and issue a warning if the meal taken by the identified customer belongs to another identified customer.
+* The smart fridge must support fast detection of meals taken by the customer and issue a warning if the meal taken by the identified customer belongs to another identified customer.

 ### Business Assumptions